 Enron’s Opening Commitment

-To start each, Enron will commit to auction a minimum of $XX million of aggregate notional coverage for per coverage period.
+Enron will commit to auction a minimum of $XX million of aggregate notional coverage for each coverage period.
 Each tranche will have a Reservation Price associated with it, which represents the lowest price at which Enron will sell the Coverage.
-Bidding above the final reservation price guarantees acceptance of your bid (subject to credit limitations) – as long as the total available volume has not been consumed by higher bids.
-The Reservation Price will be posted 12 P.M. the day before the auction close date and the bid will be accepted up to 4 P.M. the day of the auction close.
-This is subject to the condition that if there is an outage during the bidding period, Enron reserves the right to cancel the auction and re-start at a later date.
+Bidding above the final reservation price guarantees acceptance of your bid (subject to credit limitations) as long as the total available volume has not been consumed by higher bids.
+The Reservation Price will be posted 12:00 P.M. the day before the auction close date and the bid will be accepted up to 4 P.M the day of the auction close [We need to rephrase this sentence.
+It’s kind of confusing].
+This is subject to the condition that if there is an outage during the bidding period, Enron reserves the right to cancel the auction.

-Note that in all cases, Enron will be your counter-party for any transaction that results from Enron’s acceptance of any bid and offer which you submit.
+Note that in all cases, Enron will be your counter-party for any transaction that results from Enron’s acceptance of any bid, which you submit.

 Timing for Bids and Offers

 Participants in the Reliable Power Auction will be authorized to make submissions to buy coverage at 12 P.M. the day before auction close (Please See Bidding Schedule).
 You may change your submission, with respect to price for a given tranche at any time prior to the closing of the auction, which will occur at 4:00 P.M.
 Central Standard Time the following day.
 Any changes in your bid as to price will result in an update to the timestamp on your bid and therefore a potential change in acceptance priority in the event of a tie with another bid.
 ALL BIDS OR OFFERS WILL BE BINDING UPON YOU AS THEY STAND AT THE CLOSE OF THE AUCTION AND WILL RESULT IN A FINAL TRANSACTION IF THEY ARE ACCEPTED BY ENRON.
 After the auction closes, no changes will be accepted from any participant.

-Enron will respond with an “Acceptance” or “Decline” within 4 hours of the bid deadline for each auction.
+Enron will respond with an “Acceptance” or “Decline” within 24 hours of the bid deadline for each auction.
 All bids not accepted by Enron within 5 hours of the bid deadline will be deemed to be “Declined”.
-[Does this apply to Reliable Power?]

 Enron’s Acceptance of Bids or Offers

-Enron is committed to providing $XX million in aggregate notional cover for each coverage period subject to the condition that the bids are in excess of the Reservation Price.
+Enron is committed to provide $XX million in aggregate notional cover for each coverage period subject to the condition that the bids are in excess of the Reservation Price.
 All submissions are subject to credit approval by Enron.
 In the event prices are submitted at the same price level by two parties the request submitted earlier will be given priority.

 Enron makes no commitment to accept any offer or bid with respect to coverage in excess of the minimum commitment but may do so in its sole discretion.